 In Main Settings, you specify a frontend URL for the locator page and add meta title and meta description for the page.
 Here, you also specify the number of stores displayed on one page of the sidebar locations list, set the limit on the number of symbols in the store description, and select for which countries the offered addresses in the “Current Location” field should be identified.

 In the next tab of settings, you can select distance units that will be displayed by default (miles or kilometers).
 Another available option here is to allow customers to choose the most convenient measurement system.
 Besides, you can select a search radius type (drop-down or slider) and specify particular search radiuses if necessary.
-Here, you can also create templates with custom text and appropriate variables for the Google mark popup, store list, and information displayed at the checkout next to the store pickup shipping option.
+Here, you can also create templates with custom text and appropriate variables for the Google mark popup, store list, and store details displayed at the checkout next to the store pickup shipping option.

 The last tab of the Store Locator Page configuration lets admins create text for days off and break time displayed in a store’s schedule and set the time format for the schedule.
 Here, you also decide whether to show the distance to a store from a customer’s current location and collapse locations filter by default.